-A thing of such delicious, dribble-down-your-chin simplicity, the noble burger can be re-invented time and time again to create the most divine dinnertime results.
-For this incarnation, we've put a Greek twist on it with ground lamb and feta cheese!
+The delicious, dribble-down-your-chin simplicity of the noble burger can be re-invented time and time again to create the most divine dinnertime results.
+For this incarnation, we've put a Greek twist on it with feta cheese!

 Mayonnaise(ContainsEgg/Oeuf, Mustard/Moutarde, Sulphites/Sulfite)